vpsfreecz/vpsadminos/docs/containers/declarative.md

 ## Inner workings
 All declared users, groups and containers are represented by runit services.
-For users, there is service `users-<pool>`, for groups there is `groups-<pool>` and for containers there are services named as `ct-<pool>-<id>`.
-For the example above, the names would be `users-tank`, `groups-tank` and `ct-tank-myct01`.
+For users, there is service `users-<pool>`, for groups there is `groups-<pool>`, for template repositories `repositories-<pool>` and for containers there are services named as `ct-<pool>-<id>`.
+For the example above, the names would be `users-tank`, `groups-tank`, `repositories-tank` and `ct-tank-myct01`.
-These services create and modify declared users, groups and containers.
+These services create and modify declared users, groups, repositories and containers.
 Their logs can be found either in syslog or in an appropriate folder in `/var/log`.

 ## Removing undeclared entities
 If you declare a container, deploy, then remove it from configuration